zackng96/Culmann_Method/README.md

  Yields maximum active earth pressure/minimum passive earth pressure as well as visualisation of Culmann graphs.

 ## Future Development
+1. Display line load in output
-1. Generalisation of slope geometry using a series of piecewise connections
+2. ~~Generalisation of slope geometry using a series of piecewise connections~~